ben594/align/README.md

 ## Important! before you push to the repo: Hide Passwords

 For all your password/secret key needs, use `.flaskenv`.
-This file is NOT tracked by git and it was automatically generated when you first ran `install.sh` (from a template file).
+This file is NOT tracked by git and it was automatically generated when you first ran `./install.sh` (from a template file).
 You can change any credentials in this file.
 Only share this file securely with your teammates, but don't check it into git.